George A. Cope: Community involvement

 Cope sits on the board of Maple Leaf Sports & Entertainment (MLSE) and was instrumental in the firing of Toronto Maple Leafs general manager Brian Burke after BCE acquired MLSE.
 As of 2015, Cope is also a member of the Richard Ivey School of Business Advisory Board at Western University and a member of the Business Council of Canada.

 Recognition

+In 2014, George Cope was appointed a Member of the Order of Canada for his leadership in corporate social responsibility, particularly in the area of mental health, and for his contributions to the telecommunications industry.

-Cope was named Canada's Outstanding CEO of the Year in 2015.
-He was also listed as one of Canada's top-paid CEO's by The Globe and Mail in 2014.
+He was named Canada’s Outstanding CEO of the Year in 2015 and was inducted into the Canadian Business Hall of Fame in 2018.
+He received the Queen’s Diamond Jubilee Medal in 2012.